arangodb/docs/3.6/administration-master-slave-initialize-from-backup.md

 ---
 layout: default
+description: A slave can be faster initialized using a backup of the master in Master/Slave replication.
-description: Speeding up slave initialization
+title: Speeding up slave initialization
+redirect_from:
+  - /3.6/cookbook/administration-replication-replication-from-backup.html # 3.5 -> 3.5
 ---
 # Speeding up slave initialization

-## Problem

-You have a very big database and want to set up a `master-slave` replication between two or more ArangoDB instances.
-Transfering the entire database over the network may take a long time, if the database is big.
-In order to speed-up the replication initialization process the **slave** can be initialized using a backup of the **master**.
+If you have a very big database and want to set up a Master/Slave replication between two or more ArangoDB instances, then transferring the entire database over the network may take a long time.
+In order to speed-up the replication initialization process the slave can be initialized **using a backup** of the master.

 For the following example setup, we will use the instance with endpoint `tcp://master.domain.org:8529` as master, and the instance with endpoint `tcp://slave.domain.org:8530` as slave.

-The goal is to have all data from the database ` _system` on master replicated to the database `_system` on the slave (the same process can be applied for other databases) .
+The goal is to have all data from the database ` _system` on master replicated to the database `_system` on the slave (the same process can be applied for other databases).

-## Solution
+## Preparation

 First of all you have to start the master server, using a command like the above:

 ```sh